 Physical Texture

-Physical texture in art points to the physical feeling of artwork, something that has tactile qualities.
-This can be a sculpture or a painting on which the paint has been thickly applied, like the impasto technique, or it can be a sculpture made from any material like bronze, wood, marble, or even stainless steel.
+Physical texture in art points to the physical feeling of artwork as something that has tactile qualities.
+This can be a sculpture or a painting on which the paint has been thickly applied.
+These include techniques like the impasto technique or it can be a sculpture made from any material like bronze, wood, marble, or even stainless steel.

-A famous example of how physical texture can create a sensation and illusion of something is Jeff Koons’ Balloon Dog (1994 – 2001), including several of his other large sculptures, which appear like inflated balloons.
-These sculptures are made from stainless steel, inviting us to want to touch it and feel for ourselves whether it is in fact a real larger-than-life-sized balloon.
+A famous example of how physical texture can create a sensation and illusion of something is Jeff Koons’ Balloon Dog (1994-2001), including several of his other large sculptures, which mimic the surface quality of inflated balloons.

-Another example is thickly applied paint to denote a textured subject matter, for example, the bark of a tree, a pool of water, or tall stalks of grass, as we see in Joan Eardley’s texture artwork Seeded Grasses and Daisies, September (1960).
-This painting is a combination of textured abstract art that also becomes the subject matter.
+Another example is thickly applied paint to denote a textured subject, for example, the bark of a tree, a pool of water, or tall stalks of grass, as we see in Joan Eardley’s texture artwork Seeded Grasses and Daisies, September (1960).
+This painting was a combination of textured abstract art that also becomes the subject matter.

-If we look at art history after the Renaissance and the development of the Modern era, artists felt more aware of expressing their inner worlds and the fleeting world around them.
+If we look at art history after the Renaissance and the development of art in the Modern era, artists began to pay more attention to expressing their inner worlds and the fleeting nature of the world around them.

-New painting techniques were utilized to evoke emotions and ideas.
-Impressionist and Expressionist artists became famous for the way they utilized their paints and textured abstract art resulted.
-Famous texture art examples include those of the Impressionist Claude Monet, who sought to depict the world around him, almost like taking a photograph, en plein air or outdoor style.
-Using colors and texture, he gave us beautiful renderings of rays of sunlight and shade, for example, Impression, Sunrise (1872) or Sunrise, The Sea (1873).
+New painting techniques were utilized to evoke such emotions and ideas.
+Impressionist and Expressionist artists became famous for the way they utilized their paints to create textured and abstract art.
+Famous texture art examples include those of the French Impressionist Claude Monet, who sought to depict the world around him, almost like taking a photograph, en plein air, in the outdoor style.
+Using colors and texture, he gave us beautiful renderings of rays of sunlight and shade, which can be seen in his two famous works Impression, Sunrise (1872) and Sunrise, The Sea (1873).

 Impression, Sunrise (1872) by Claude Monet; Claude Monet, Public domain, via Wikimedia Commons

-In both above-mentioned paintings, Monet depicts the rays of sunlight on the sea’s surface in short, choppy, and textured, brushstrokes; most of his paintings are created this way.
-This adds more expression and feeling to the artwork versus a painting that is created with long, regular, and precise brushstrokes.
+In both paintings, Monet depicts the rays of sunlight on the sea’s surface in short, choppy, and textured, brushstrokes; most of his paintings were created in this way.
+These gestural painting qualities added more expression and feeling to the artwork, which differed from painting that was created with long, regular, and precise brushstrokes.

-We will see these types of brushstrokes and textures in Vincent van Gogh’s artworks too, such as in the famous “The Starry Night” (1889) or his “Self Portrait” (1889).
+We will see these types of brushstrokes and textures in Vincent van Gogh’s artworks too, most notably in “The Starry Night” (1889) or his “Self Portrait” (1889).

-He created texture not only through a thicker application of paint but also utilizing swirling shapes, which gave the composition a different meaning beyond what is real, for example, the sky in The Starry Night painting is depicted in rhythmic swirls, which lead us to feel more about it than it just being a night sky.
+Van Gogh created texture not only through a thicker application of paint but also by utilizing swirling shapes, which gave the composition a different meaning beyond what was real.
+For example, the sky in The Starry Night painting was depicted in rhythmic swirls, which leads us to feel emotional when observing a simple image of a night sky.

 The Starry Night (1889) by Vincent van Gogh; Vincent van Gogh, Public domain, via Wikimedia Commons